Multi-reference factor analysis: low-rank covariance estimation under unknown translations: Recovering the covariance matrix

-Next, note that $b = \mathbf{0}$ is a possible solution to~\eqref{eq:A beta = 0}, where $\mathbf{0}$ is column vector of $L+r^4L$ zeros.
+Next, note that $b = \mathbf{0}$ is a possible solution to~\eqref{eq:A beta = 0}, where $\mathbf{0}$ is the column vector of $L+r^4L$ zeros.
 However, we know that there must exist at least one additional nonzero solution corresponding to the true phase ambiguities ($\beta_m^{(1)} = e^{\imath (\varphi_m - \varphi_{m-1})}$ is one such solution).
 Therefore, the linear system of~\eqref{eq:A beta = 0} must admit an infinite number of solutions.
-This implies that if the system of~\eqref{eq:A beta = 0} is not under-determined, then the smallest singular value of ${\mathcal{A}}$ must be zero.
-Note that the system of~\eqref{eq:A beta = 0} is not under-determined if $L+r^4L \leq L^3$, which is equivalent to $r<\sqrt{L}$ (since $r$ and $L$ are integers).
-In order to proceed, we require the following Condition. \begin{cond} The second-smallest singular value of $\mathcal{A}$ is strictly positive. \end{cond} Condition~\ref{cond:low-rank recovery} can be easily tested by computing the singular-value decomposition (SVD) of $\mathcal{A}$ constructed from any $\hat{\Sigma}_x$.
-Figure~\ref{fig:A singular vals} depicts the six smallest singular values of ${\mathcal{A}}$ when constructed from a covariance matrix $\hat{\Sigma}_x$ with $L=10$, eigenvalues $[1,0.7,0.5]$, and eigenvectors randomly sampled from the unit sphere (with uniform distribution).
+This implies that if the system in~\eqref{eq:A beta = 0} is not underdetermined (as we enforce next), then the smallest singular value of ${W}$ must be zero.
+Note that the system in~\eqref{eq:A beta = 0} is not underdetermined if we require that $L+r^4L \leq L^3$, which is equivalent to requiring $r<\sqrt{L}$ (since $r$ and $L$ are integers).
+In order to proceed, we need the following condition. \begin{cond} The second-smallest singular value of $W$ is strictly positive. \end{cond} Condition~\ref{cond:low-rank recovery} can be easily tested by computing the singular-value decomposition (SVD) of $W$ constructed from $\hat{\Sigma}_x$.
+Figure~\ref{fig:A singular vals} depicts the six smallest singular values of ${W}$ when constructed from a covariance matrix $\hat{\Sigma}_x$ with $L=10$, eigenvalues $[1,0.7,0.5]$, and eigenvectors randomly sampled from the unit sphere (with uniform distribution).

-Now, assuming that $r<\sqrt{L}$ and Condition~\ref{cond:low-rank recovery} holds, then the solution to~\eqref{eq:A beta = 0} is the span of the right singular vector of ${\mathcal{A}}$ corresponding to its smallest singular value.
+Now, assuming that $r<\sqrt{L}$ and Condition~\ref{cond:low-rank recovery} holds, then the solution to~\eqref{eq:A beta = 0} is the span of the right singular vector of ${W}$ corresponding to its smallest singular value.
 Denoting this singular vector by ${\mathcal{V}}\in\mathbb{C}^{L+r^4L}$, we have that

 for any complex constant $c$.
 At this point, we briefly mention that a naive evaluation of $\mathcal{V}$ can be computationally challenging.
-In this regard, Remark~\ref{remark:efficient evaluation of V_mathcal_tilde} below outlines an efficient approach, which utilizes $\mathcal{A}^* \mathcal{A}$ instead of $\mathcal{A}$ to evaluate $\mathcal{V}$.
+In this regard, Remark~\ref{remark:efficient evaluation of V_mathcal_tilde} below outlines an efficient approach, which utilizes $W^* W$ instead of $W$ to evaluate $\mathcal{V}$.
 Continuing with our derivation, from~\eqref{eq:beta def},~\eqref{eq:A beta = 0}, and~\eqref{eq:beta solution} it follows that

 Hence, the magnitudes of the first $L$ elements of ${\mathcal{V}}$ should be constant, and their phases should satisfy

 where $\operatorname{arg}\{\cdot\}$ is the argument of a complex number ($\varphi = \operatorname{arg}\{e^{\imath \varphi}\}$), and $\alpha\in [0,2\pi)$ is an unknown angle ($\alpha = -\operatorname{arg}\{c\}$).
 Figure~\ref{fig:magnitudes of V_tilde} illustrates the magnitudes of the first $30$ elements of ${\mathcal{V}}$, for the same matrix $\hat{\Sigma}_x$ as used in Figure~\ref{fig:A and A_tilde singular values}, exemplifying the agreement with~\eqref{eq:V_mathcal_tilde expression}.